Characterizations of Gelfand rings specially clean rings and their dual rings

-\begin{theorem} If the topology of a scheme $X$ is Hausdorff then every finite union of affine opens of $X$ is an affine open.
+\begin{theorem} If the topology of a scheme $X$ is Hausdorff, then every finite union of affine opens of $X$ is an affine open.
 In particular, every compact scheme is an affine scheme. \\ \end{theorem}

-{\bf Proof.} By induction it suffices to prove the assertion for two cases, hence let $U$ and $V$ be two affine opens of $X$.
-Every affine open of $X$ is closed, because in a Hausdorff space each quasi-compact subspace is closed.
-It follows that $W=U\cap V$ is a clopen of $U$.
+{\bf Proof.} Using the induction, then it suffices to prove the assertion for two cases.
+Hence, let $U$ and $V$ be two affine opens of $X$.
+Every affine open of $X$ is closed, because in a Hausdorff space each quasi-compact subset is closed.
+It follows that $W:=U\cap V$ is a clopen of $U$.
 Therefore $W$, $U\setminus W$ and $V\setminus W$ are affine opens, see Theorem \ref{Theorem II1}.
-Thus by Theorem \ref{Proposition V1}, $U\cup V$ is an affine open. $\Box$ \\
+It is well known that if a scheme can be written as the disjoint union of a finite number of affine opens, then it is an affine scheme.
+Hence, $U\cup V$ is an affine open. $\Box$ \\

-We use the above theorems to obtain more geometric results: \\
+We use the above theorems to obtain more geometric results. \\

 \begin{corollary} The category of compact $($affine$)$ schemes is anti-equivalent to the category of zero dimensional rings. $\Box$ \\ \end{corollary}

 \begin{corollary} Let $X$ be a scheme which has an affine open covering such that the intersection of any two elements of this covering is quasi-compact.
 Then the underlying space of $X$ is Hausdorff if and only if every point of $X$ is a closed point. \\ \end{corollary}